GoogleContainerTools/distroless/cc/README.md

 ## Usage

-Users are expected to include their compiled application and set the correct cmd in their image.
+Users are expected to include their compiled application and set the correct CMD in their image.